RadCloudSplat: Scatterer-Driven 3D Gaussian Splatting with Point-Cloud Priors for Radiomap Extrapolation: Synthetic Data Evaluation

-We first evaluate how efficiently and accurately our proposed RadSplatter can predict RSS compared to three baselines on the inference cost time\footnote{All experiments are carried out on NVIDIA A30.} and the metric Mean Absolute Error (MAE), whose lower values indicate greater similarity between predicted and ground truth samples, defined as:
+We first evaluate how efficiently and accurately our proposed RadCloudSplat predict RSS compared to three baselines on the inference cost time\footnote{All experiments are carried out on NVIDIA A30.} and the metric Mean Absolute Error (MAE), whose lower values indicate greater similarity between predicted and ground truth samples, defined as { } where $|\mathbb L_o|$ is the total number of grids in the test dataset and $\hat{\bm{y}}_l$ denotes the predicted RSS from different models.

-where $|\mathbb L_o|$ is the total number of grids in the test dataset and $\hat{\bm{y}}_l$ denotes the predicted RSS from different models: \begin{itemize} \item \textbf{Kriging Method:} This approach is the typical model-based method for spatial data, which is also beneficial for radiomap-related interpolation tasks. \item \textbf{Variational Autoencoder (VAE):}VAE is commonly used to generate new data samples by mapping observed data to a continuous latent space.
-Here, we use VAE to predict the spatial RSSs at target grids. \item \textbf{$\text{NeRF}^2$:} $\text{NeRF}^2$ is a SOTA learning-based method for spatial spectrum synthesis using the NeRF technique.
-After training, $\text{NeRF}^2$ can predict the spatial RSSs at arbitrary target grids' positions. \end{itemize}

-Table~\ref{tab:shanghai} compares MAE metric values and inference time costs for test set measurements among the proposed RadSplatter and other baselines.
-Our model’s predictions align best with the ground truth, achieving an MAE of less than $8$ dB.
-RadSplatter outperforms all baselines with a $7.564$ dB MAE, while others exceed 9 dB.
-The slightly inferior performance of $\text{NeRF}^2$ is due to challenges in locating the spatial positions of virtual scatterers along propagation paths without using any environmental features.
-Inference time cost refers to the average duration for a model to complete one inference cycle on a test data point.
-Results also show the rendering time required to synthesize one RSS at a target grid.
-RadSplatter processes a single sample in $0.004s$, while $\text{NeRF}^2$ takes $0.02s$, almost five-fold time.
-RadSplatter demonstrates superior computational efficiency, suitable for latency-sensitive applications, whereas the NeRF-based model faces time complexity challenges due to the need to search the whole angular space before rendering.
+TABLE~\ref{tab:shanghai} compares MAE metric values and inference/training time (IT and TT) costs\footnote{ Inference time cost refers to the average duration for a model to complete one inference cycle on a test data point.
+Training time represents the duration required for an algorithm to complete one full training cycle (i.e., one epoch) on a given training dataset.} on the City A synthetic dataset.
+Among all compared methods, RadCloudSplat achieves the best performance, producing predictions most consistent with the ground truth and yielding a MAE of only $7.564$ dB.
+In contrast, all baseline methods—excluding RadCloudSplat variants—produce MAE values exceeding $9$ dB, highlighting the superior accuracy of our proposed model.
+The slightly inferior performance of NeRF-based models is due to challenges in locating the spatial positions of virtual scatterers along propagation paths without using any environmental features.
+The results also report the rendering time required to synthesize a single RSS value at a target grid.
+RadCloudSplat demonstrates significantly faster inference, rendering one sample in only $0.004$ seconds, compared to $\text{NeRF}^2$ and $\text{NeWRF}$, which require $0.02$ and $0.03$ seconds, respectively—making RadCloudSplat approximately five times faster.
+Furthermore, training time comparisons indicate that RadCloudSplat achieves superior training efficiency, requiring less time per epoch than baseline models.
+Thus, RadCloudSplat demonstrates superior computational efficiency and is suitable for latency-sensitive applications, whereas the NeRF-based model faces time complexity challenges due to the need to search the whole angular space before rendering.